About this cultivar:

 Cistus (from the Greek "Kistos" meaning "box") are perennial evergreen shrubs found on dry or rocky soils throughout the Mediterranean region, from Morocco and Portugal through to the Middle East, and also on the Canary Islands.
 Not only is Cistus popular as a garden plant, but the leaves and stems of a few species (including Cistus ladanifer) are the source of a perfume ingredient called labdanum that has been used since the time of the ancient Egyptians.
 It has a long hstory in these islands - being grow by John Tradescant the Elder (c.
 1570s – 15–16 April 1638),

-Cistus species are evergreen and eventually reach shrub-like proportions of 3 foot tall x 5 foot wide, making them popular hedge plants.
+Cistus species are often evergreen and many reach shrub-like proportions that make them them popular hedge plants.
+But some are smaller in habit.
 As its native habitat implies, Cistus is quite heat- and drought-tolerant.
 It also tolerates frequent pruning, poor soils, and salt spray (but don't prune it too hard).

-Believe it or not we grow Cistus in our wet-clay garden at Ballyrobert, where the soil or atmosphere is far from its native Mediterranean habitat.
+Believe it or not we have grown Cistus in wet-clay, where the soil or atmosphere is far from its native Mediterranean habitat.
 How?
 Well, as is our 'philosphy' we ignored the books and tried many different cultivars until we found one that worked! (although not necessarily thrived!)
 These cultivars should be available here (but not always because we aren't the best at being organised).

 Although the Cistus cultivars we sell should tolerate more clay and wet than other cultivars you want to try to be as clay-free and dry as possible.
 "Well-drained" is the key word(words?).
 Good plant partners include Artemisia, Perovskia, and Stachys.